fptiangco/melford2/README.md

 docker compose -f docker-compose-dev.yml build docker compose -f docker-compose-dev.yml up
 ```
-* then exec into container to create the venv and run the app manually
+* then `docker exec` into container to create the venv and run the app manually